 Generative Gaussian Mixture

 Generative Gaussian Mixture is an inductive algorithm for semi-supervised classification.
 It is used for modeling the conditional probability of x and y were given both labeled and unlabeled data sets and is especially helpful when the goal is to find a model explaining the structure of existing data points.
-In addition, the algorithm has the ability to output the probability of new data points.
+In addition, the algorithm can output the probability of new data points.

 What is Self-Training?